epam/inspecto/README.md

 For development purposes run the following command in the root of the project

-> npm link
+> npm run link

 As a result there is an updated package called 'inspecto' in the NPM dependecy graph.
-In order to use it, type the following command in the target repo

-> npm link inspecto

 ### Inspecto API